How to Improve Organic CTR? (Proven Strategies for 2026)

 rich snippet preview

-There are so many tools out there that can help you easily implement rich snippets such as this Structured data generator or if you’re looking to display star ratings for your product reviews, you can install WordPress plugins like All in one Schema Rich Snippets.
+There are so many tools out there that can help you easily implement rich snippets, such as this Structured data generator, or if you’re looking to display star ratings for your product reviews, you can install WordPress plugins like All in One Schema Rich Snippets.

-Rank for featured snippets
+Rank for AI-Overviews

 Yes, that’s true.
 You can significantly improve your CTR by ranking for featured snippets.